hakimjazuli/virst/README.md

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>

-native web component creation helper;
+- native web component creation helper;- you can modify `WebComponent.commonStyles` static method to add it on the style tag generated from `onConnectedOptions.styles` before any of `WebComponentInstance` is created;

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>